Kelowna’s Wineries: A Complete Guide to the Traditional & Unique Wine Experiences

 Restaurant, high tea (seasonal) and views for days.
 Make a reservation for tasting and dining.

 Now owned by Mission Hill Estate (located directly across the lake from each other), CedarCreek is another local favourite for dining with a killer patio and architectural presence.
 The Home Block restaurant offers a multicourse dining experience that should be reserved prior to arrival.
-If you haven’t been back to the Okanagan in recent years but remember CedarCreek as it once was, then you’ll be floored with the changes made.
+This is THE spot for locals and tourists to go for dinner any time of year.

 CedarCreek ↗